cawilchesp/SimpleVehicleDetTrack/README.md

 ## Compilation

 The file `main.cpp` contains the code.
-For running the code, a folder name must be included in the code in variable `folderName`, and must contain the following files, obtained from YOLO Darknet website [1]:
+For running the code, a folder name must be included in the code in variable `folderName`, and must contain the video file, and in a subfolder called `YOLO`, the following files, obtained from YOLO Darknet website [1]:
 - coco.names
 - yolov2.cfg
 - [yolov2.weights ](https://pjreddie.com/media/files/yolov2.weights)